-- o The Complainant was asleep or unconscious; - The Complainant was incapacitated due to the influence of drugs, alcohol, or medication, so that the Complainant could not understand the fact, nature, or extent of the sexual activity; - The Complainant was unable to communicate due to a mental or physical condition.
+- 1. The Complainant was asleep or unconscious; - 2.
+The Complainant was incapacitated due to the influence of drugs, alcohol, or medication, so that the Complainant could not understand the fact, nature, or extent of the sexual activity; - 3.
+The Complainant was unable to communicate due to a mental or physical condition.